MvvsnmDevops4122/15_DEVOPS_SHELLSCRIPTING_2026/ShellScripting_Introduction_01.md

 ## What is shell scripting?

---> It is a file, contains collections of commands, Whatever the order we provided based on that order it will be executed.
+* Shell scripting is the process of writing a sequence of Linux commands in a file and executing them as a program.

+* Commands are executed in the order they are written.

+* Shell scripting is mainly used to automate repetitive and manual tasks.

 ---